mbtestorg2022/res.2-002-spring-2010/content/video_galleries/nonlinear.md

 Prerequisites
 -------------

-An undergraduate degree in engineering or science, and completion of the previous video course on [Linear Analysis](/resources/res-2-002-finite-element-procedures-for-solids-and-structures-spring-2010/linear).
+An undergraduate degree in engineering or science, and completion of the previous video course on {{% resource_link "846cbebc-9e52-f111-dfbb-3e143d5f5a5a" "Linear Analysis" %}}.

 Textbook
 --------